JoarGunnarsson/Raytracing/README.md

 # Python Ray Tracing Project

 This is a Python project for ray tracing, a technique used in computer graphics to generate an image by tracing the path light takes, interacting with different objects and materials.
 This project provides a basic implementation of ray tracing using Python and NumPy.
-Materials can have both diffusive and specular properties are available.
-Objects can also be reflective.
+Materials can have diffusive, specular, and reflective properties are available.
 Currently, only spheres are implemented.
 Additionally, two different types of light sources have been implemented: a point light source and a disk light source.

-The same algorithm is implemented in two different ways.
-One uses vectorized operations, exploiting the fast speed of numpy, while the other does not.
-The vectorized approach is much faster (at least 70x), but results in a higher difficulty for defining custom objects.

 ### Example scene